-Events in Darfur, Sudan have intensified a longstanding debate about the difference between ethnic cleansing and genocide, which was designated an international crime by the United Nations in 1948.
-Some equate the two, while others argue that while the main goal of genocide is to physically destroy entire racial, ethnic, or religious groups, the aim of ethnic cleansing is to establish ethnic homogeneity, which does not necessarily mean mass killings but can be achieved by other methods.
-During the 1990s, the term “ethnic cleansing” was applied to the ongoing atrocities being committed in Bosnia and Rwanda.
+There was a longstanding debate about the difference between ethnic cleansing and genocide, which was labeled an international crime by the United Nations in 1948.
+The debate intensified during the events in Darfur, Sudan.
+Some people say the two terms are equal.
+Others argue that the main goal of genocide is to physically destroy entire racial, ethnic, or religious groups; while the aim of ethnic cleansing is to establish ethnic uniformity, which does not necessarily mean mass killings if it can be achieved by other methods.
+During the 1990s, the ongoing brutalities committed in Bosnia and Rwanda were referred to as ethnic cleansing.
 By accepting this description, the U.S. and other U.N.
-Security Council members avoided calling these acts “genocide,” which would have required intervention under international law.
+Security Council members avoided calling these acts “genocide,” which would require intervention under international law.

-Two international tribunals established by the U.N. during the 1990s have debated the exact legal definition for ethnic cleansing.
-One has linked ethnic cleansing more specifically to genocide, “crimes against humanity,” and “war crimes,” stating that ethnic cleansing could constitute all three of those other offenses.
-Despite controversy over its exact definition, ethnic cleansing is clearly covered under international law, though efforts to prevent and punish acts of ethnic cleansing are still in development.
+During the 1990s, two international U.N. tribunals debated the exact legal definition for ethnic cleansing.
+One linked ethnic cleansing specifically to genocide, “crimes against humanity,” and “war crimes,” stating that ethnic cleansing could include all three of those other offenses.
+Despite controversy over its exact definition, ethnic cleansing is clearly covered under international law.

 Source: Ethnic Cleansing

 © 2017, A&E Television Networks, LLC.
 All Rights Reserved.